Out-the-front (OTF) knives are incredibly fast to deploy and retract.

 Overall Rating: 4.9

-If a mini out the front design is what you are looking for, then look no further than the HK Mini Incursion.
+If a mini OTF design is what you are looking for, then look no further than the HK Mini Incursion.

 The HK Mini Incursion comes equipped with a 154CM stainless steel blade, which is excellent because this material offers a good balance between corrosion-resistance and toughness.
 The tanto blade with a hand-sharpened, honed edge is suitable for puncturing and stabbing.
 The blade is also cryogenically heat-treated to promote consistent sharpening and increased wear-resistance.